MIMELab/mimelab.github.io/about.markdown

 ## Who We Are

-The MIME Lab (formerly Team ARAM) is a cross-institutional research group based in Aalto University with members across Finland and Germany, focusing on animation, robotics, and embodied intelligence, led by [Nam Hee Gordon Kim](https://namheegordonkim.github.io).
+MIME Lab (formerly Team ARAM) is a cross-institutional research group based in Aalto University with members across Finland and Germany, focusing on animation, robotics, and embodied intelligence, led by [Nam Hee Gordon Kim](https://namheegordonkim.github.io).
 MIME Lab is a platform for peer-to-peer collaboration aiming for cutting edge research in embodied intelligence.

 ## People